wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Specify the tenant UUIDs received above in the [`wallarm_partner_client_uuid`](../admin-en/configure-parameters-en.md#wallarm_partner_client_uuid) and the protected application IDs in the [`wallarm_application`](../admin-en/configure-parameters-en.md#wallarm_application) directives in the NGINX configuration file.

-Note that if you had the application configuration previously, it is only required to specify tenant UUIDs and keep applications unchanged.
+If the NGINX configuration used for the node 3.6 or lower involves application configuration, only specify tenant UUIDs and keep application configuration unchanged.

 Example: